imazen/imageflow-web/_pages/kickstarter.md

 ### Goals

-It's crucial that we ensure a **sustainable model for security maintenance**, so imageflow will remain copylefted until we reach a funding level that can guarantee long-term support for you, our customers.
-Your help in promoting this Kickstarter is essential to its success.
+It's crucial that we ensure a **sustainable model for security maintenance**, so imageflow will remain copylefted until we reach a funding level that can guarantee long-term support for you, our customers. **Your help in promoting this Kickstarter is essential to its success**.

 * **$50,000** (expenses only) Proceeds will cover our hardware, software, and hosting expenses for the next year of development, and fund collaboration with some of the world's best compression and optimization experts. *At this funding level, Imazen covers all in-house labor costs* and Imageflow will be licensed as AGPLv3 with commercial options.
 * **$125,000** - Support contracts for Imageflow will be made available on an ongoing basis, even after the Kickstarter ends.
 Official C# bindings & Core CLR support will also be guaranteed at this level.